-If you are a Hulu Plus subscriber and the current season of a certain FOX show is available on Hulu Plus, it will remain available the day after it airs.
+If you are a Hulu subscriber and the current season of a certain FOX show is available to subscribers, it will remain available the day after it airs.
 FOX's decision should have no impact on your ability to watch these current FOX shows.

 While these 8-day delay guidelines will apply to the vast majority of FOX’s content, there are some exceptions to this rule.
 A good example is So You Think You Can Dance.
 New episodes of So You Think You Can Dance will be available to our users 30 days after they air on FOX.

 To be certain of your favorite FOX show’s availability, check out your show’s Availability notes.
 You can find these notes on a show’s main page.